 What is known

 The detailed neurophysiology of appetite / anorexia is not well understood in humans.
 It may be different from the mechanism of cachexia / weight loss.
+Genetic polymorphisms are being studied and show promise in the identification of susceptibility biomarkers.

 Appetite loss occurs in over half of all palliative care patients, and weight loss becomes more common in the last weeks and months of life.